KxSystems/docs/docs/cloud/aws/index.md

 As expected, we see more noticeable performance variations with the aspects of the system that are virtualized and shared in EC2, especially those which in principle are shared amongst others on the platform.
 For kdb+ users, the storage (I/O) and the networking access are virtualized/shared, being separated from the bare metal by the Xen hypervisor.
 Most of the AMIs deployed into EC2 today are based on the Hardware Virtual Machine layer (HVM).
 It seems that in recent instantiations of HVM, the performance for I/O aspects of the guest have improved.
 For the best performance, AWS recommends current-generation instance types and HVM AMIs when you launch your instances.
 Any storage solution that hosts historical market data must:

--   support the Linux-hosted [POSIX file system](https://en.wikipedia.org/wiki/POSIX) interfaces
+-   support the Linux-hosted [POSIX filesystem](https://en.wikipedia.org/wiki/POSIX) interfaces
 -   offer suitable performance for streaming and random I/O mapped read rates
 -   offer acceptable performance for random-region reads of a table (splayed) columns, constituting large record reads from random regions of the file